ipspace/netlab/docs/module/gateway.md

 ### VRRP Parameters

-*netlab* supports these VRRP parameters that can be specified globally, on individual nodes, or individual links or interfaces.
+*netlab* supports these VRRP parameters that can be specified globally or on individual nodes, links, or interfaces.

 * **vrrp.group** (default: 1) -- VRRP group
 * **vrrp.priority** (interface parameter, integer)